 They’ve built custom reading pathways around your own child’s interests, with personalized lessons and activities to get them even more excited to read every day.
 A recent study conducted by the former U.S. Assistant Secretary of Education concluded that just 15 minutes a day with Homer can increase early reading scores by 74%.
 So it’s not only fun, it’s incredibly effective.

-Special offer for Spawned listeners: Sign up for Homer right now through this link and get two months free!
+Special offer for Spawned listeners: Sign up for Homer right now through this link and get one month free!

 Cool Picks of the Week

 KRISTEN: Issa Rae’s relatable HBO comedy series, Insecure.